Melldok/React_Hooks/README.md

 ## Full set of exercises learnt on the React course "Zero to Expert" from Udemy.

-### Concepts and anilities learnt during this course:
+### Concepts and abilities learnt during this course:

 - General aspects about React
 - Unit and integration testing